cjhoward/cedict-tts/README.md

 ### Anki

 This data is particularly useful when creating Anki flashcards.
-First, copy all audio files from the `male` or `female` directory to your Anki media folder.
+First, copy all audio files from either the `female` or `male` directory to your Anki media folder.
 Then, provided that your card has a `pinyin` field, insert the line `[sound:{{pinyin}}.mp3]` to your card template to automatically add pronunciation audio to all cards.

 ## Script Usage